Double parton correlations in constituent quark models: Results and discussion

 The dPDF $uu(x_1,x_2,k_\perp)$ evaluated in the HO model, Eq. (\ref{uuho}), for $x_2=0.4$ at four values of $k_\perp$, is shown in Fig. 1.
 These results are qualitatively and quantitatively similar to those in Ref. \cite{man_bag} once correlations are added to the simplest bag model scheme.
 As already stated several times, in the present scheme correlations are present from the very beginning.
 The $k_\perp$ dependence found here is Gaussian, as a consequence of the HO wave functions used.
 Also in the model of Ref. \cite{man_bag} a similar Gaussian behavior was found.
 In Fig. 2 , the same is shown in the IK model, using Eq. (\ref{ik}).
 Although the results are qualitatively similar and even quantitatively not far from the HO ones, relevant differences are found, as illustrated in the next two figures.
 As a matter of facts, in the HO calculation, the approximation Eq. (\ref{eq:zfact}) perfectly holds: the $k_\perp$ dependence is only in the exponent of the Gaussian function outside the integral in Eq. (\ref{uuho}).
 In the IK model, it is not the case, as it is seen in Figs. 3, where the following ratio is shown

 which should be $k_\perp$ independent if the approximation Eq. (\ref{eq:zfact}) were correct.
-Actually, a little violation, comparable in size to the one found in Ref. \cite{man_bag} is obtained.
+Actually, a { small} violation, comparable in size to the one found in Ref. \cite{man_bag} is obtained.
 In the present calculation it is perfectly clear that the size of the violation of the approximation Eq. (\ref{eq:zfact}) is model dependent: it holds exactly if the ground state of the HO is taken, it is violated if mixture of states, with given OAM, are added.
 The fact that it is violated weakly is, again, a model dependent feature.
 In a model with stronger SU(6) breaking with respect to the IK one, strong violations, related to the OAM content of the proton, would arise.

-The extent to which the other approximation, Eq. (\ref{eq:xfact}), is violated, is shown in Figs. 4 and 5, in the HO model.
+The extent to which the other approximation, Eq. (\ref{eq:xfact}), is violated, is shown in Figs. 4-7.
 In particular, the ratio

-shown in Fig. 5, should not depend on the choice of $x_2$, if the approximation Eq. (\ref{eq:xfact}) were valid.
+where $u(x_2)$ is the standard PDF, shown in Fig. 5 (6) in the HO (IK) model, should not depend on the choice of $x_2$, if the approximation Eq. (\ref{eq:xfact}) were valid.
 Results in Fig. 4 are qualitatively similar to the ones in Ref. \cite{man_bag}: for example the maxima move towards lower $x_1$ values by increasing $x_2$.
-In Fig. 5, this trend is confirmed but the maxima become bigger when $x_2$ gets bigger, a behavior which is opposite to the one found in the corresponding figure of Ref. \cite{man_bag}.
-This can be understood thinking to the different behavior of the single particle PDFs appearing in the denominator.
-While one particle parton densities in the bag are not vanishing at $x=0$ and present a sizable tail at $x <0$, the same does not happen here, where a little support violation is found only at $x>1$.
+In Fig. 5, in which $r_2$ is plotted for the HO model, this trend is confirmed but the maxima become bigger when $x_2$ gets bigger, a behavior which is opposite to the one found in the corresponding figure of Ref. \cite{man_bag}. {In Fig. 6, in which $r_2$ is plotted for the IK model, the trend of the HO model is basically confirmed, although the curve at $x_2 = 0.4$ has a peculiar behavior, confirming the model dependence of this ratio.
+This can be understood thinking to the different shape of the single particle PDFs appearing in the denominator.
+For example, the difference with the bag results is understood realizing that, in the latter framework, PDFs are not vanishing at $x=0$ and present a sizable tail at $x <0$ (see, e.g. Ref. \cite{Jaffe:1974nj}), while the same does not happen using constituent quark model, where a { few percent} support violation is found only at $x>1$.}